mazipan/hello-open-source/README.md

 yarn purge joe-bob kitty-luvr73
 ```

-**❌ I will purge the data periodically (weekly, via a Cronjob), so your data will be deleted periodically.**
+**❌ I will delete the data periodically.**

 ## 🚶 Next Step

-This repo is only introduce you to open source code contribution flow.
+This repo will introduce to open source contribution flow.
-After following all steps here, we expect you will have a basic knowledge in how to fork repository, how a git branch works, how to create a good pull request and other basic things to make your next contribution in open source code 🥳.
+After finishing all steps here, we expect you will have a basic knowledge in how to fork repository, know how a git branch works, how to create a good pull request and other basic things to make your next contribution in open source code 🥳.

-**👉 Don't stop here, keep contribute to open source code**
+**👉 Do NOT stop here, keep contribute to open source code**

 ---

-Copyright © 2018 **Irfan Maulana**
+Copyright © 2018-2021 **Irfan Maulana**